 Let’s begin with the obvious question here; what are the basic requirements for creating bootable USB for Mac?

 First, plug in your USB drive.
-Press “Command +Spacebar” to access Spotlight, then type “Disk Utility”.
+Press “Command +Spacebar” to access Spotlight Search, then type “Disk Utility”.
 You can view the current file system of the USB drive.
-In our example, we have FAT32 file system which is compatible on Windows.
-You need to erase and format the USB to be compatible with your Mac.
+In our example, we have FAT32 file system which is only compatible on Windows PC.
+Hence, we need to erase and format the USB to be compatible with your Mac.

-Click on the “Erase” button on “Disk Utility” and choose the format as either APFS or Mac OS Extended.
+Select your USB drive and click on the “Erase” button from the top tool bar in “Disk Utility” app.
+Choose the format as either APFS or Mac OS Extended.
 In most cases, your Mac will show the supported format by default and you don’t need to change it.
 On older Mac, you will see an additional scheme option, choose “GUID Partition Map”.
 Click on “Erase” button to continue further.

 Disk Utility will delete all content on the USB and format it in the selected APFS or Mac OS Extended format.